 Meat Dishes: With elk, caribou, reindeer, moose and bear in abundance, it’s no wonder this wide range of game appears on the menu.
 Moose stew, moose jerky, caribou chili, reindeer hot dogs (the equivalent of a New York hot dog) and reindeer sausage (a breakfast staple) are quite popular.
 If you’re feeling adventurous, try a lean and protein filled organic yak burger (think bison burger) which is all the rage and a good alternative to beef.

 Alaskan Seafood: Wild salmon is synonymous with the nation’s 49th state and with so many varieties to choose from, you will have no trouble finding it on the menu.
 Sockeye (red salmon), silver salmon, and Chinook (also known as king salmon) are wonderful when steamed and served cold with melted butter.
-Enjoy Alaskan Seafood on Regent’s Mountain Peak Flight Seeing & Crab Fest shore excursion, and after your voyage, explore a recipe from our Culinary Arts Kitchen Executive Chef, Kathryn Kelly, a worthwhile souvenir of delicious flavor.
+Enjoy Alaskan Seafood on Regent’s Mountain Peak Flight Seeing & Crab Fest shore excursion, and after your voyage, explore a salmon recipe from our Culinary Arts Kitchen Executive Chef, Kathryn Kelly.

 AQUAVIT-CURED SALMON GRAVLAX